RhkkIandC/rep.txt/rep.md

 I mostly eat *home-made* food.

-Due to lockdown I am staying at home and learing new courses online.
+Due to lockdown I am staying at home and learning new courses online.

 You can drop me mail at rohitkanthaliya.08@gmail.com to get in touch with me.